Iselinklementin/project_exam22/README.md

 ## Brief

-For this assignment you have the choice between getting a real world client that you will manage and build a website for, or a case study to make a hotel booking website.

-Whatever project you choose, the final submission must have the following:
+The final submission must have the following:

 - A Gantt chart planning the project
 - A style guide